BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Experiment

-The training set and validation set of RQ3 are selected from the 2016 samples in Data-Ideal, and the testing set is selected from the 2017 samples in Data-Ideal.
-In total, the dataset of RQ3 includes 1250 malicious and 1250 benign apps.
+The training and validation data set of this RQ are selected from the samples of 2016 in Data-Ideal, and the testing dataset is selected from the samples of 2017 in Data-Ideal.
+In total, the dataset includes 1250 malicious and 1250 benign apps.

-As shown in Table~\ref{tab:concept_drift}, compared to code obfuscation, concept drift leads to more severe performance degradation across all detectors, confirming the difficulty of maintaining detection performance under concept drift.
-However, BIDO achieves the best overall performance in this scenario, with an F1-score of 85.17\%.
-Notably, this performance surpasses all baselines, demonstrating that our approach generalizes well across temporal domains.
-Among the baselines, the string-based detector XMal achieves the second-best F1-score (83.51\%) and the second-highest recall (90.83\%) of all models.
+As shown in Table~\ref{tab:concept_drift}, compared to code obfuscation, concept drift leads to more severe performance degradation across all detectors.
+Despite this, BIDO achieves the best overall performance with an F1-score of 85.83\%, significantly surpassing all baselines.

+Specifically, string-based detectors XMal achieves the second-best F1-score and the second-highest recall.
 The graph-based method Malscan also exhibits competitive performance, with an F1-score of 81.45\%.
-These results align with prior findings in \cite{gao2024comprehensive}, indicating that string-based and graph-based detectors are more stable under concept drift.

-By contrast, image-based detectors such as DexRay, Dex-CNN, and MADRF-CNN suffer more severe performance degradation.
-We believe this is partly because string and graph features change less frequently.
-Image-based methods generate inputs directly from the raw bytecode in the \texttt{classes.dex} file.
-Since apps are frequently updated due to system upgrades, bug fixes, or feature enhancements \cite{gao2024comprehensive}, even minor updates can cause substantial changes in the corresponding images.
-In contrast, string and graph features are derived from higher-level behavioral abstractions (e.g., permissions, DFG, CFG, APIs), which evolve more slowly than raw bytecode, making them more resilient to concept drift.
+These results align with prior findings \cite{gao2024comprehensive}, confirming that features derived from high-level behavioral abstractions, such as permissions, Data Flow Graphs (DFG), and API call sequences, evolve more slowly.
+This allows them to remain effective even as the underlying raw code undergoes frequent updates.
+Image-based detectors (DexRay, Dex-CNN, and MADRF-CNN) suffer more severe performance degradation.
+Since image-based methods map raw bytecode directly into visual patterns, they are more sensitive to the frequent Android app evolution such as system upgrades, bug fixes, or feature enhancements \cite{gao2024comprehensive}.
+Even minor bytecode modifications can result in "feature shifts" in the image space that the models fail to recognize.

+The superior performance of BIDO under concept drift further validates the generalization of the generative classification framework.
+BIDO treats concept drifted samples as potential OOD instances.
+This allows the model to quantify the "drift" rather than making erroneous classifications based on outdated features.
+Additionally, the representaiton generated by BIDO focus on statistical invariants that the core representation remains stable despite the noise introduced by app evolution.